RobinVV/zea/docs/source/data-acquisition.rst

    * - ``scan/sampling_frequency``
      - Sampling frequency of the data acquisition (in Hz).
    * - ``scan/center_frequency``
-     - Center frequency of the transducer (in Hz).
+     - Center frequency of the transmit waveform in Hz.
+   * - ``scan/demodulation_frequency``
+     - The demodulation frequency of the data in Hz.
+This is the assumed center frequency of the transmit waveform used to demodulate the rf data to iq data.
    * - ``scan/initial_times``
      - Time (in seconds) when the A/D converter starts sampling for each transmit, shape [n_tx].
    * - ``scan/t0_delays``